luickk/AiPoweredGameOfLife/README.md

 Path: `libGameOfLife/` <br>

 A static C lib which contains the game of life which then can easily be used as training environment for the reinforcement learning.
 I implemented it in C in order to achieve maximum performance and decrease the nnetworks training time.
 The code is optimized though I tried to maintain readability.
+The gol matrix is implemented in a direct memory layout instead of the traditional C indirect memory layout.
+This is due to compatibility with the numpy memory for the Cython interface.

 The fitness parameter calculations are also implemented here.

 ## Reinforcement learning